buhrmi/buhrmi/README.md

 ### Open-Source Tools

 - 🔥 **[DexieCable](https://github.com/buhrmi/dexiecable)**<br>
   DexieCable mirrors the Dexie.js API in ActionCable so you can push database mutations to the client in real time.
+[Read announcement](https://dev.to/buhrmi/real-time-rails-without-turbo-modern-reactive-uis-with-inertia-and-dexiecable-4lge).

 - **[Inertia X](https://github.com/buhrmi/inertiax)**<br>
   A drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component.
 It makes it easy to create modals, sidebars, etc with Inertia.